 The CGIAR Gender and Diversity (G&D) Program was established in 1999 to promote proactive development, recruitment, and retention of women scientists and managers in the system and among national partners.
 The mission of the program was to help research organizations leverage their rich staff diversity in order to increase research and management excellence.
 In 2012, workplaces issues of gender and diversity were included in the Consortium Gender strategy and the program was closed.
-The G&D project African Women in Agricultural Research and Development (AWARD) continues to deliver the women's leadership courses previously offered by G&D. AWARD is a preferred service provider for the CGIAR, hosted by ICRAF and funded by the Bill and Melinda Gates Foundation, USAID and the Alliance for a Green Revolution in Africa.
+The G&D project African Women in Agricultural Research and Development (AWARD) continues to deliver the women's leadership courses previously offered by G&D. AWARD is a preferred service provider for the CGIAR, hosted by ICRAF and funded by the Bill and Melinda Gates Foundation, United States Agency for International Development (USAID) and the Alliance for a Green Revolution in Africa.